cbr1N/codwer/PrivEsc2.md

 ![image](https://github.com/cbr1N/codwer/assets/95069685/f0b16503-11a1-4912-a7cc-4d175fd94473)

-As we can see /usr/bin/find has the SUID set to it.
+As we can see `/usr/bin/find` has the SUID set to it.
 We can exploit this and gain root access.

 ![image](https://github.com/cbr1N/codwer/assets/95069685/09d4696a-5239-405e-8a24-e21387692d2e)

 If the binary has the SUID bit set, it does not drop the elevated privileges and may be abused to access the file system, escalate or maintain privileged access as a SUID backdoor.
-If it is used to run sh -p, omit the -p argument on systems like Debian (<= Stretch) that allow the default sh shell to run with SUID privileges.
+If it is used to run `sh -p`, omit the `-p` argument on systems like Debian (<= Stretch) that allow the default `sh` shell to run with SUID privileges.

 ```
 ls -la /usr/bin/find